podlove/podlove-specifications/podlove-podcast-description.md

 A `mnemonic` is a shorthand or abbreviation of the podcasts title meant to create simple references to the podcast itself or its episodes (usually in combination with episode numbers or other identifiers).
 A mnemonic is rather popular for referring to shows especially in communication environments with constrained message lengths.

+### Language ###

+Identifier: `language`
+Type: `text`
+Properties: n/a
+Mandatory: no

+The `language` denotes the language that is usually spoken in the given podcast.
+Episodes may feature other languages but usually don't.
+If the podcast usually features different languages in each episodes, no general language should be specified.

 ### Link ###

 Identifier: `link`